 I tried to play with him more and give extra snuggles, but our little guy wasn't the same happy Doodle.
 He was also teething and starting to lose a few puppy teeth.
 These stressors began impacting his health

 Saturday night I woke up just after 3am to the sound of Bernie throwing up.
 He vomited some food with a few pieces that looked like they could be plant parts.
 Given the small volume, I decided not to worry.

 Then shortly after 4am, I woke again to the same sound.
 However, this time I thought I saw blood.
-I grabbed an old white washcloth and pressed it on top of the vomit to soak up what I could.
+I grabbed a white washcloth and pressed it on top of the vomit to soak up what I could.
 I got most of the debris up and could clearly see specks of bright red blood.